j2969719/doublecmd-plugins/plugins/wfx/wfx_scripts/scripts/readme.md

 Call to get a list of string fields to use in `Options -> Files views -> Columns -> Custom Columns`.
 The script should print a line-by-line list of supported fields to stdout.

-Attention, the plugin calls all available scripts with this command at the initialization stage, before calling the script with the **init** command.
+Attention, the plugin calls all available scripts that set `Fs_GetSupportedField_Needed` option previously, with this command _at the stage of its own initialization_, before calling the script with the **init** command.

 ## getvalue
 `SCRIPT getvalue FIELD FILE`